kerta1n/snapclient-docker/README.md

 # snapclient-docker
-Extremely light container (Alpine base, 26.3MB image size on arm64!) to run a Snapcast server instance (with Snapweb).
+Extremely light container (Alpine base, 26.3MB image size on arm64!) to run a Snapcast server instance.

 I run this on two Le Potatoes that I converted from Armbian to Dietpi with Apple type-C to headphone jacks (👌 mini-DACs).
 Runs on basically anything Linux that can run Docker and has USB ports.